GregoriaRamirez/gregoriaramirez.github.io/self-assessment.md

 ## 🎯 Course Outcomes and How I Met Them

 **1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.**
-_Met through modular code structure, clear documentation, and organized folders to support team understanding._
+Met through modular code structure, clear documentation, and organized folders to support team understanding.

 In my Capstone, I structured the project into separate model, controller, and view files to clearly organize each function.
-I used descriptive naming conventions and inline comments so any collaborator could pick up where I left off.
-My README and enhancement documentation explain setup and usage in plain terms, enabling communication across technical skill levels.
+I used descriptive naming conventions and inline comments so any collaborator could pick up where I left off without guessing the purpose of a file or function.
+My README and enhancement documentation explain setup and usage in plain terms so that even someone new to the project could get it running.
+I also kept my file organization consistent so everything has a logical place, which makes it easier for others to troubleshoot, extend, or adapt the code later.

 ---

 **2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.**
-_Met through README files, `.md` pages, inline comments, and a narrated video code walkthrough._
+Met through README files, .md pages, inline comments, and a narrated video code walkthrough.

-My enhancement documentation includes markdown files for each improvement category, a narrated code review video, and multiple screenshots.
-I ensured consistent formatting, visual hierarchy, and clarity.
-I avoided overly technical jargon in key summaries to ensure accessibility, while still providing in-depth explanations for technical reviewers.
+My enhancement documentation includes markdown files for each improvement category, a narrated code review video, and multiple screenshots of the updated features.
+I made sure all the materials had the same formatting style and were easy to follow, no matter the reader’s background.
+I avoided overly technical jargon in key summaries so the information stayed accessible, but I also included technical explanations for anyone who wanted to dig deeper.
+The video walkthrough allowed me to talk through the logic step-by-step and show the results visually, which is helpful for people like myself, who learn better by seeing the code in action.

 ---

 **3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.**
 _Met through refactored filtering logic, modular callback design, and efficient pandas usage._

-I optimized filtering logic for breed and color selections using vectorized operations like `.isin()` and `.between()` in pandas.
-I removed repetitive logic by centralizing callbacks and added conditional branches to handle edge cases.
-These choices improved efficiency without sacrificing readability or flexibility.
+I optimized the filtering logic for breed and color selections using vectorized operations like `.isin()` and `.between()` in pandas, which reduced processing time and made the code cleaner.
+I eliminated repetitive filter logic by moving it into one reusable function and added conditional checks for special cases.
+This made the code easier to maintain while still keeping it flexible for future updates.
+I weighed performance against readability and found a way to achieve both, which is important for long-term project health.

 ---

 **4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.**
 _Met through use of VS Code, MongoDB Compass, Dash, and `.env` for secure, modern development._

 I used modern tools such as VS Code and MongoDB Compass to design a working animal shelter dashboard.
 I employed `python-dotenv` to load credentials securely and used Dash for building a responsive data-driven web interface.
 I also implemented logging and exception handling to create a maintainable and production-ready application.
+These practices not only made the project more professional but also more reliable for real-world use.

 ---

 **5. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.**
 _Met through `.env` integration, removal of hardcoded credentials, and safe DB connection handling._

-I implemented secure MongoDB connection handling using environment variables to avoid credential exposure in code.
-I ensured the connection was closed properly and wrapped logic in exception handling blocks to prevent unhandled errors.
-This approach supports long-term application integrity and helps protect sensitive animal shelter data.
+I replaced hardcoded MongoDB credentials with environment variables stored in a .env file, which prevents sensitive data from being exposed in the source code.
+I also ensured that database connections are opened and closed properly, and I wrapped all database interactions in try-except-finally blocks to handle errors safely.
+This prevents the application from crashing unexpectedly and reduces the risk of leaving open database sessions.
+These changes protect the integrity of the data and align with secure coding practices.

 ---